AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 1. Select the [!UICONTROL Adword Cost] metric that we just created
 1. Set the [!UICONTROL Time period] to `All-time`, and [!UICONTROL Interval] to `None`
 1. Under the `Group by` tab, add `campaign` as [!UICONTROL grouping field], and click `Add All` in the box.
-1. This report will show your all-time [!DNL AdWord' cost by campaigns
+1. This report will show your all-time [!DNL AdWords] cost by campaigns

 **2. We will then create a report that counts new users by campaigns:**

 1. In any dashboard, click **[!UICONTROL Add Report > Create new report]**
-1. Select the `New users" metric that counts the number of new registered users over time
+1. Select the `New users` metric that counts the number of new registered users over time
 1. Set the [!UICONTROL Time period] to `All-time`, and [!UICONTROL Interval] to `None`
 1. Under the `Group by` tab, add `campaign` as `grouping field`, and click **`Add All`** in the box
 1. This report will show your all-time registered users by campaigns